Skip to content

 • Safe Failure Mode: In case of system failures, the worst case is that money temporarily can't be spent (rather than creating invalid money or losing funds).
 This preserves the integrity of the monetary system.

-• System Consistency: Ensures that the UTXO database state and block assembly state are synchronized, maintaining a consistent view of transactions across the system.
+• System Consistency: Ensures that the UTXO database state and Block Assembly state are synchronized, maintaining a consistent view of transactions across the system.

 • Transaction Dependency Management: Ensures proper handling of transaction dependencies in a distributed processing environment.